Bcopeland64/AlgoUstadh/Algo_Ustadh/docs/CONTRIBUTING.md

 # Contributing to AlgoUstadh

-Thank you for your interest in contributing to AlgoMentor!
+Thank you for your interest in contributing to AlgoUstadh!
 This document provides guidelines and instructions for contributing to the project.
 By participating, you agree to abide by our code of conduct.

 ## Table of Contents